 Husband charged with killing wife in Selinsgrove

-According to the criminal complaint filed by state police at Selinsgrove, Brad Bailor, 33, admitted shooting his 32-year-old wife several times with a 9 mm handgun during an argument in the bedroom of their 1150 S. Market St. home.
+According to the criminal complaint filed by state police at Selinsgrove, Brad Bailor, 33, admitted shooting his 32-year-old wife several times with a 9 mm handgun during an argument in their 1150 S. Market St. home.

 Police said Brad Bailor called 911 at 1:13 p.m. to report the shooting.